3D printing: Printing

-Once completed, the STL file needs to be processed by a piece of software called a "slicer", which converts the model into a series of thin layers and produces a G-code file containing instructions tailored to a specific type of 3D printer (FDM printers).
+Once completed, the STL file needs to be processed by a piece of software called a "slicer", which converts the model into a series of thin layers and produces a G-code file containing instructions tailored to a specific type of 3D printer.
+For instance FDM printers use FDM file formats.
 This G-code file can then be printed with 3D printing client software (which loads the G-code and uses it to instruct the 3D printer during the 3D printing process).

 Printer resolution describes layer thickness and X–Y resolution in dots per inch (dpi) or micrometers (μm).
 Typical layer thickness is around 100 pitch, although some machines can print layers as thin as 16 pitch.
 X–Y resolution is comparable to that of laser printers.
 The particles (3D dots) are around 0.01 to 0.1 pitch in diameter.
 For that printer resolution, specifying a mesh resolution of 0.01–0.03 mm and a chord length ≤ 0.016 mm generates an optimal STL output file for a given model input file.
 Specifying higher resolution results in larger files without increase in print quality.